destinyae/risc0/README.md

 another party (the verifier) that something is true without revealing all the details.
-In the case of RISC Zero, the prover can show they correctly executed some code (known to both parties), while only revealing to the verifier the output of the code, not any of its inputs or any state during execution.
+In the case of RISC Zero, the prover can show they correctly executed some code (known to both parties), while only revealing to the verifier the the output of the code, not any of its inputs or any state during execution.

 The code runs in a special virtual machine, called a *zkVM*.
 The RISC Zero zkVM emulates a small [RISC-V] computer, allowing it to run arbitrary code in any